yueyue4737/EC601TermProject/readme.md

 ### 2.1 Getting Start (Applying Basic Functions)

 ### 2.2 Texts: Spam Detection (Naive Bayes vs Snorkel)
+<p> The team introduces a babble labble option with explanations. <p>

 ### 2.3 Images: Image Relation (Unet vs Snorkel)

+<p> The result in identifying and modeling correlations among heuristics  is more accomplished than the fully supervised learning. <p>

 3 Conclusions
 ---